ta4j/ta4j-wiki/Trading-strategies.md

 Rule entryRule = signalRule.and(sessionWindow).and(entryHour).and(entryMinute);
 ```

+These rules evaluate against UTC hour/minute values from the indicator's `Instant`.
+For exchange-local sessions, normalize timestamps to your target timezone before they reach the series, or provide a transformed time indicator that emits the desired session-aligned `Instant`.
 These rules are useful for opening-range breakouts, avoiding illiquid session tails, and separating overnight vs regular-hours behavior.

 ## Build a strategy